webtiming/timingsrc/doc/index.md

 title: Documentation
 ---

 The timingsrc library implements the timing object programming model.
+This document briefly introduces the following concepts and provides links for further documentation.

 - [timing objects](#timingobject)
 - [timing providers](#timingprovider)
 - [sequencing tools](#sequencing)
 - [media synchronization tools](#mediasync)

-This document briefly introduces these concepts and provides links for further documentation.
+Note that the timingsrc library implements [Immediate Events Background](background_eventing.html) semantics for many of its event types.

 Finally, terms and definitions used in this documentation are clarified in [terminology](#terminology).

 <a name="timingsrc"></a>